Artists, Painters and Sculptors in Texas

 Charles T Williams (1918-1966) Charles T. Williams was a versatile and prolific sculptor who spent much of his career in Fort Worth.
 His often monumental works were well-suited for public spaces.

 Cynthia Brants (1924-2006) Fort Worth native Cynthia Brants attended Sarah Lawrence College and studied with Blanche McVeigh.
 She later taught at the college and Texas Woman’s University.
-She is part of the Fort Worth Circle, a group of artists in the city exploring the possibilities of modern art in the 1930s through 1950s.
+She is part of the Fort Worth Circle, a group of artists in the city exploring the possibilities of modern art in the 1930s through the 1950s.

 David Brownlow (1915-2008) A member of the Fort Worth Circle, David Brownlow’s work is included in the collections of the Modern Art Museum of Fort Worth, the Dallas Museum of Art and the Amarillo Museum of Art.
 Self-taught from library books would spend a career in industry before quitting to become a full-time artist.
 He painted primarily with a palette knife and was known for his abstractions of architectural forms.